 All children need rest throughout the day.
 Depending on your child's age, he/she will take an appropriate length of nap.
-A cot sheet will be provided by the ELC.
-Children must bring their own blanket.
-A pillow and stuffed animal may also be brought if desired.
+Children must bring their own cot/crib sheet and blanket/sleeping sack.
+Cot sheets, a pillow and stuffed animal may also be brought if desired.
 Quiet activities will be provided for those children who remain awake.
+Bedding will be sent home on Fridays to be washed and must be brought back clean on Mondays.
+There will be a \$10 late fee per day for the use of Center bedding.